digitaldesignlabs/talisman/README.md

 ```

 ## Streams FTW! ##
 [Streams are awesome](https://jakearchibald.com/2016/streams-ftw/), and so Talisman is built to be used as a streaming template system.
-This means you render Talisman templates to a stream, which you can then pipe to a writable stream, like `process.stdout` or `ServerResponse`.
+This means you render Talisman templates to a stream, which you can then pipe to a writable stream, like `process.stdout` or `http.ServerResponse`.

 If this can't work for your project, then you can call `.toString()` instead, which will returns a `Promise` for a string you can output the old-fashioned way.